 The body’s sleep/wake cycle is strongly influenced by the melatonin hormone.
 The melatonin hormone is created by the exposure of the eye to bright light.
-Bright light therapy has shown good results in improving the sleep/wake cycle for individuals suffering from sleep problems and regularizing sleep patterns.
+Bright light therapy has shown good results in improving the sleep/wake cycle.
+This therapy can help regularize sleep patterns.

-If that is not possible, there are other options such as the use of blue spectrum lights that can be purchased at home health stores.
+If that is not possible, there are other options.
+You may consider using a blue spectrum light.
+Blue spectrum lights that can be purchased at home health stores.

-You may also find that where you live has an impact on the amount of daylight that is reasonable or practical for you to get exposure to.
+You may also find that where you live has an impact on the amount of daylight you can get exposure to.

-In the middle of winter in many parts of Canada and the northern United States it is almost impossible to get enough exposure to natural daylight.
+In the middle of winter, it is almost impossible to get enough exposure to natural daylight.
 If this is your case, consider the use of blue spectrum lights.

-The best time to be exposed to bright light lamps is in the morning.
+The best time to use bright light lamps is in the morning.
 This will increase daytime alertness.
-Bright light lamps should not be used after 4pm.
+Do not use bright light lamps after 4pm.
 Your pharmacist is a good resource for more information on bright light lamps.